manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 You are ready to work for the laboratory session!

 ### **2.2.
 Using VS code remote connection with graphical display**
-To connect your computer to the robot using VS code with "Remote connection" extension:
+To connect your computer to the robot using VS code with "Remote Explorer" extension installed:
 - Open VS code and select "Remote Explorer"
 - Add a new SSH connection as: "ssh -X ubuntu@10.42.0.1"
 - Verify on ssh/settings "ForwardX11 yes" and "user ubuntu"
-- specify the password as "ubuntu1234"
+- After connection specify the password as "ubuntu1234"

 >Note: When you connect to another rUBot from the same computer, you will have to regenerate the KEYS.
 In a new cmd on your PC, type the instuction and you will be able to connect with VScode:
 ````shell